 - Archive pages

-What makes this so powerful is that you can use a wide range of variables to dynamically insert information including information contained in custom fields.
+What makes this so powerful is that you can use a wide range of variables to dynamically insert information contained in custom fields.

-The Taxonomies tab lets you do some cool things to clean up your site’s permalinks.
+If you shuffle over to the Taxonomies tab, you can do some cool things to clean up your site’s permalinks:

-Breadcrumbs are a navigational feature that look something like this:
+Breadcrumbs are a navigational feature that look like this:

 They’re generally regarded as a positive for helping users navigate your site.

-Finally, the RSS tab lets you insert extra content before or after your post content in your RSS feed.
-You can also use some variables to dynamically insert information, like a link to your blog to ensure proper citation:
+Finally, the RSS tab lets you insert extra content before or after your post in your RSS feed.
+You can also use some variables to dynamically insert information, such as a link to your blog to ensure proper citation:

-In the Social area, you can configure more general settings for how your site interacts with various social networks.
+Now, we can head down to the Social section where you can configure more general settings for how your site interacts with various social networks.

-Most of the time, you’ll want to leave these as the defaults, though:
+Most of the time, you’ll want to leave these as they are:

 Finally, the Tools area lets you access various types of editors, as well as an option to import or export your Yoast SEO settings:

-If you click on the File editor option, Yoast SEO will help you create a robots.txt file (if you haven’t already).
-And once you have the file, Yoast SEO will let you edit it right there in your dashboard:
+If you click on the File editor, Yoast will help you create a robots.txt file (if you haven’t already).
+And once you have the file, Yoast will let you edit it right there in your dashboard: